How should I prepare for my visit?

 At least a few hours before class, but preferably at least a day or two in advance.
 This allows the student plenty of time to be able to correct or change any parts of their assignment that were worked on, as well as allowing enough time for the student to make any further changes or ask their teacher questions regarding the assignment.

-Can I request an online session if I'm on-campus?
+Can I request an online session if I'm an on-campus student?

 No. Since on-campus students are able to come in to the Writing Center in person whereas off-campus students are not, the online sessions are strictly for those who are off-campus.